Seed and Potted Plants

 The map below shows areas where native Cimicifuga racemosa Black Cohosh wildflowers grow wild but they can be planted and will grow over a much wider area than shown.
 USDA plant hardiness zones 3 to 8.

-Please email for shipping costs on potted plants
+Please email with your zip code and number of plants for shipping costs on potted plants

 subtotal for flower seeds